blynkkk/blueprints/WeatherStation Edgent/README.md

 Additionally, we will implement automations to send notifications to your Blynk app when the temperature falls below or exceeds the comfortable range for your home.
 You will also get notified about excessively high or low humidity levels.
 This will help you maintain a comfortable microclimate within your home.
 Sounds great?
 Let’s get started!

-# Components Used in This Project
+## Components Used in This Project
-* Blynk web dashboard and Blynk App for mobile dashboard
+* Blynk Console and [Blynk App](https://docs.blynk.io/en/downloads/blynk-apps-for-ios-and-android) for web and mobile dashboards
+* Arduino IDE or PlatformIO to upload firmware
 * ESP32 Dev Module
 * DHT21/AM2301A humidity and temperature sensor
 * Barometer BMP280 3.3V
+* USB cable

-# Prepare your Hardware
+## 1. Prepare your Hardware

 We need to connect both sensors to ESP32 Dev Module and then connect the board to the computer with a USB cable to upload the firmware.